 Basin Mixer Tap Installation in Warsaw — Leak-Free Connection

-Important: any work involving water supply demands care.
-A poorly tightened joint can flood your flat and the one below.
-If you are not confident, call a professional.
+Important: any job on the water supply needs proper care.
+One badly tightened connection can flood your flat and the one downstairs.
+If you are not sure what you are doing, call a professional.

 How much does installation cost

-The price depends on the tap type, the condition of the supply lines and pipe accessibility.
-A single-lever tap on standard hoses is one price; a wall-mounted unit requiring eccentric adapters is another.
-Current rates for all bathroom work are in the table below.
+The cost comes down to the tap model, the state of the supply lines and how easy the pipes are to reach.
+A single-lever tap with standard hoses is one rate; a wall-mounted model that needs eccentric adapters is another.
+Up-to-date prices for all bathroom jobs are listed in the table below.
 Fixings and consumables (PTFE tape, washers) are included.
-The tap itself and supply hoses are purchased by the client.
+The tap itself and supply hoses are bought by the client.

 | Service | min | max |